 The present document will investigate telecommunication intelligent customer services that use large language models.
 The present document will describe different types of telecommunication intelligent customer services, and then specify how to solve multiple scenario problems, improve customer service efficiency and reduce the reliance on manual labour.
 A large language model also supports rapid adaptation to tasks through fine tuning.
 The customer service oriented models can be created by analyzing and understanding multiple scenarios.

-The present document:revises GS/ENI-043v411tofurther:

-Introduction of intelligent.customer service based on large language model.

-Framework of intelligent customer service based on:large language model.

-Application of intelligent customer service:based on large language model.

-Requirements of intelligent customer service based on large language model.

 2 References

 2.1 Normative references